xiatechs/markdown-to-confluence/README.md

 1) A confluence page will be created containing the markdown documentation of a repository
 2) Any new markdown pages in the repository will be uploaded or updated
+3) A plaintext markup page will be generated and uploaded for code in pages with markdown
-3) Old markdown pages online that have been removed in the repository will be deleted
+4) Old markdown pages online that have been removed in the repository will be deleted

 ## Features: